paritytech/metadata-portal/docs/NOTES.md

     - Opens the computer's camera to scan the signed chain spec or metadata produced by *Parity Signer* mobile app
     - Deposits the signed chain spec or metadata as a QR image file in `public/qr`

+### `% metadata-cli update`
+1. Updates using "node" by default but can also update from "github"
+2. Iterates through each chain in `config.toml`
+   - Fetches chain specs and metadata for each chain
+   - Generates a QR code for each chain spec
+    - If the metadata version is not equal to the current version
+        1. Generates a new video QR code
+        2. Inserts metadata into QR code

 ### `% metadata-cli verify`
 1. Obtains a list of all QR barcode image files in `public/qr`
 2. Iterates through the files